 Before you delve into our tablet reviews, it’s worth narrowing down your must-haves and your budget.

-- How to find a good tablet deal
+How to choose the a tablet screen size

-- 7 inches – These are the smallest tablets you can buy, and often the cheapest as well.
+- 7 inches These are the smallest tablets you can buy and often the cheapest as well.
 They’re the best for one-handed use, which, if your commute involves public transport, is essential.
-They’re a similar size to eBooks readers, so could be a good Kindle alternative if you want a device that can entertain you with both literature and Love Island.
+They’re a similar size to eBooks readers, so could be a good Kindle alternative if you want a device that can entertain you with both literature and the latest TV programmes.

-- 8 inches – Still great for one-handed use, but typically a little heavier.
-There are more premium models available at this size, including the iPad Mini and Huawei Mediapad M5 8.
+- 8 inches Still great for one-handed use, but typically a little heavier.
+There are more premium models available at this size, including the Huawei Mediapad M5 8 and iPad mini.

-- 9-10 inches – These tablets are big, and are only really suitable to use with two hands for long periods of time.
-There’s a wide range of 10-inch tablets available, with budget devices, such as the Lenovo Tab E10, sharing the category with high-end models such as the iPad and iPad Pro 9.7.
+- 9-10 inches These tablets are big, and are only really suitable to use with two hands for long periods of time.
+There are a wide range of 10-inch tablets available, with budget devices, such as the Lenovo Tab E10, sharing the category with high-end models such as the iPad and iPad Pro 9.7.

-- More than 10 inches – these very large tablets are designed for getting work done, and are best used with a keyboard, a stylus or both.
-Think the Microsoft Surface Pro and iPad Pro 12.3.
+- More than 10 inches These very large tablets are designed for getting work done and are best used with a keyboard, a stylus or both.
+Think the iPad Pro 12.3 and Microsoft Surface Pro.

-- Less than £100 – The cheapest of the cheap.
-These devices rarely score highly in our tests (with some exceptions), but can be fine for watching video and reading books, as long as you don’t mind a slow tablet made from plastic.
+- Less than £100 The cheapest of the cheap.
+These devices rarely score highly in our tests (with some exceptions), but can be fine for watching videos and reading books, as long as you don’t mind a slow tablet made from plastic.

-- £400+ – This is how much you’ll need to spend if you want a specialist tablet, such as the laptop-style Lenovo Miix or Microsoft Surface Go.
-Think of spending closer to £800 if you’re buying a Surface Pro or iPad Pro and all the accessories.
+- £400 or more This is how much you’ll need to spend if you want a specialist tablet, such as the laptop-style Lenovo Miix or Microsoft Surface Go.
+Think of spending closer to £800 if you’re buying an iPad Pro or Microsoft Surface Pro and all the accessories.

 There are four different tablet operating systems to choose from, each with different strengths.